itwithlyam/NodeCPU/docs/readme.md

 ### Stack

 At memory address 0x8000, there are 100 bytes allocated to the stack.
 You can use [push](/NodeCPU/push) and [pop](/NodeCPU/pop) to interact with the stack.
-The stack itself operates on a LIFO[^lifo] (Last In; First Out) system and the stack pointer is kept in register SP.
+The stack itself operates on a FILO[^lifo] (First In; Last Out) system and the stack pointer is kept in register SP.
 When the stack pointer reaches `0x64` it goes back to `0x00` until it reaches existing elements, when it will throw a Segmentation Fault.
 Be careful!

 ### Modes